The Best Business and Commercial Security Solutions of 2026

 From a baby monitor to a makeshift office CCTV, we found plenty of use for this Frontpoint indoor camera.
 What really sets Frontpoint apart are its backup measures.
 The hub can communicate using either Wi-Fi or cellular signals for alerts.
 So if an employee accidentally shuts off the business Wi-Fi at closing, Frontpoint will keep monitoring your business overnight without interruption.
 That’s also why it’s one of the best cellular security systems.

 Pro Tip: While crash-and-smash protection safeguards Frontpoint from tampering, we’d still recommend hiding the hub.
 We placed ours in an office that we lock at night.
-If you do that though, buy a couple of auxiliary sirens.
-The hub’s siren is not loud enough if it’s in a different room as the intruder.
+If you do that, though, buy a couple of auxiliary sirens.
+The hub’s siren is not loud enough if it’s in a different room from the intruder.

 Frontpoint Monitoring